Leakage and Interpretability in Concept-Based Models: Concepts-task and interconcept leakage scores

 \section{Concepts-task and interconcept leakage scores}

-Leakage is information-theoretic in nature and as such, it can be captured appropriately only by metrics based on quantities from information theory.
+Information leakage is information-theoretic in nature and, as such, it is most appropriately captured by metrics based on quantities from information theory.
 As discussed in Section \ref{sec_leakage}, the leaked information and the corresponding additional structure in the learnt concept distributions can be measured as modifications in the ground-truth interconcept and concepts-task MIs respectively.
-This motivates the definition of the following set of scores based on information theory to quantify leakage and the interpretability of concept-based models, and overcome the limitations of the existing measures.
+This motivates the definition of the following set of scores based on information theory to quantify leakage and the interpretability of concept-based models:

-\paragraph{Concepts-task leakage scores.} Denoting by $H(z)$ the entropy of the variable $z$ and by $I(z, w)$ the MI between the variables $z$ and $w$, we define the concepts-task leakage score for concept $i$ as the difference between predicted and ground-truth MIs between concept $i$ and the task label,
+\paragraph{Concepts-task leakage scores.} Denoting by $H(z)$ the entropy of the random variable $z$ and by $I(z, w)$ the MI between the random variables $z$ and $w$, we define the concepts-task leakage score (CTL) for concept $i$ as the difference between predicted and ground-truth MIs between concept $i$ and the task label,

-This score quantifies the additional information that the learnt concept $i$ encodes about the task label with respect to ground-truth.
-MIs are appropriately normalised by the entropy of the class label to ensure $ 0 \leq CTL_i \leq 1$.
-We further define the average concepts-task leakage score
+This score quantifies the additional information that the learnt concept $i$ encodes about the task label with respect to the ground-truth.
+MIs are appropriately normalised by the entropy of the class label to ensure $ 0 \leq \mathrm{CTL}_i \leq 1$.
+When the difference inside the brackets is negative, the learnt concepts are less predictive of the task than expected from the ground truth, indicating poor concept learning rather than leakage.
+We further define the average concepts-task leakage score as

 as the average extra information about the task stored into the learnt concepts.
+Note that a weighted average over concepts can be adopted in use cases where concept importances are non-uniform.

-\paragraph{Interconcept leakage scores.} In a similar fashion, we define the pairwise interconcept leakage score between concepts $i$ and $j$ as
+\paragraph{Interconcept leakage scores.} In a similar fashion, we define the pairwise interconcept leakage score (ICL) between concepts $i$ and $j$ as

 which measures the additional predictivity of the learnt concept $i$ for concept $j$ with respect to ground-truth.
-The normalisation by the entropies also in this case ensures $0 \leq ICL_{ij} \leq 1$, and note that $ICL_{ii} = 0$ since $I(z, z) = H(z)$.
-We also define the per-concept and average interconcept leakage scores
+Again, normalisation by the entropies ensures that $0 \leq \mathrm{ICL}_{ij} \leq 1$.
+Note that $\mathrm{ICL}_{ii} = 0$ since $I(z, z) = H(z)$.
+We also define the per-concept and average interconcept leakage scores as

 to quantify the extra information that each concept encodes about the other concepts, and the average additional interconcept predictivity respectively.